cwendorf/EASI/docs/Functions/Extensions.md

 ### Installation of the Extensions

-If the package is installed, then all extensions are already installed.
+If the package is installed using the following procedure, then all extensions are automatically installed.

 ``` r
 install.packages("devtools")